 Beat the eggs and oil in the bowl of your stand mixer, fitted with the balloon/whisk attachment, for a short time.
 Pour in the buttermilk-yeast mixture and beat on low to combine.

 Add the dry mixture and beat on medium speed still using the balloon attachment.

 Liberally oil a 9 x 5-inch metal loaf pan; scoop the dough into the pan and level the top as best you can.
-Sprinkle some water on the top of the dough and smooth out the top.
+Sprinkle some water on the top of the dough and smooth as best you can.
 Sprinkle the top with the nuts and seeds, if using.
 Wet your fingers and the back of your knuckles.
-Using the back of your knuckles tap the seeds into the dough.
+Using the back of your fingers, tap the seeds into the dough.

 If using, place a pizza stone on a rack in the lower third portion of the oven.
 If not, place a rack in the center of the oven.
 Preheat the oven to 400°F for at least 20 minutes.

-Once the dough has risen, bake 20 minutes, turn the pan around for even browning, and bake an additional 20 minutes.
+Once the dough completely rises, bake 20 minutes, turn the pan around for even browning, and bake an additional 20 minutes.